-How do you know which company to use?
+How do you know which HR software company to use?
 Do you need a different software solution for every category?
-Are there any that do more than one thing?
+Are there any applicant tracking systems that do more than just screen applicants?
 With sales calls coming in left and right, it can be challenging to remember what companies offer and which features and functionality will actually benefit your company most.

 They compare the software companies; they don’t tell you which software is right for your problems.

-Just look at all the categories each one has for just HR software!
+Look at all the different sub-categories each of these sites has for just HR software!

 So we took all the actual pain points we hear each and every day from blue-collar companies with deskless and distributed workforces, and we broke them down across the most popular software offerings to show and tell who is the best and the worst in blue-collar team management software.